TOOL2U/BookMate/docs/troubleshooting/PNL_DATA_ANALYSIS.md

 **The 8 test transactions you have are likely:**
 - Not categorized as revenue
 - Not categorized as overhead expenses
-- Not categorized as property/person expenses
+- Not categorized as property expenses
 - OR they're in a different time period (not current month/year)

 ---